statechannels/go-nitro-testground/readme.md

 # Go Nitro Testground Test-plan
 This implements a test plan for testground to run various go-nitro integration tests.

-There are currently two test cases:
-1. [create-virtual](./create-virtual.go): A scenario where multiple virtual channels are created with a configurable amount of peers and hubs.
-2. [create-ledger](./create-ledger.go): A scenario which creates directly funded ledger channels.
+There is currently only one test case: [create-ledger](./create-ledger.go): A scenario which creates directly funded ledger channels.

-FYI: The `go-nitro-test-plan` module depends on a specific [branch](https://github.com/statechannels/go-nitro/tree/only-client-close) of `go-nitro`.

 ## Getting Started